ishswar/katacoda-scenarios/cka-ha-control-planes/finish.md

-***We are done*** - in this scenario we saw how we can create a user for Kubernetes cluster - use certificates to authenticate user and RBAC to authorize them.
+***We are done*** - in this scenario we saw how we can create two Master nodes for kubernetes - we also saw that we need to have load balancer with TLS pass-through ready before we start the process.